cianedanan/reading-notes/class-05.md

 1. What is a real world use case for the alt attribute being used in a website?

-    If the file or path was wrong the description of the picture would be an indactor.
+    If the file or path was wrong the description of the picture would be an indicator.

 2. How can you improve accessibility of images in an HTML document?

-    Assigning alt tags and using a tilte name that describes the link  can improve acessibility of HTML documents.
+    Assigning alt tags and using a title name that describes the link  can improve accessibility of HTML documents.

 3. Provide an example of when the figure element would be useful in an HTML document.

-    When you want to semantically ogranize an images, videos, code snippets, equations, etc.
+    When you want to semantically organize an images, videos, code snippets, equations, etc.

 4. Describe the difference between a gif image and an svg image, pretend you are explaining to an elder in your community.